Fitterfly HealthTech Pvt Ltd Logo

 What are the Disadvantages of Having Non-Veg Food like Chicken?

-While non-vegetarian food is a popular choice worldwide and in India due to its rich flavors and high protein content, there are several disadvantages associated with consuming meat and other animal products, which is true irrespective of having diabetes.
+While non-vegetarian food is a popular choice worldwide and in India due to its rich flavours and high protein content, there are several disadvantages associated with consuming meat and other animal products, which is true irrespective of having diabetes.

 Here are some key points to consider: